 Carrying Comfort: Shoulder Straps and Hipbelts

 Hipbelts fall into two basic camps: webbing-only or wider shapes that feature a mesh lining.
 If you’re wanting only the basics and don’t plan to haul much weight or water at a time, a webbing-only belt like what’s found on the Osprey Katari can do the trick.
-But there’s a reason that pack is ranked at the bottom of our list—it’s just not that comfortable.
-The webbing strap feels restrictive when you pull it snug, is unable to distribute much weight to take it off your shoulders, and doesn’t do as good of a job keeping the pack from bouncing around through technical sections.
-As a result, if you’re getting a standard backpack (i.e., not a vest-style design like the CamelBak Chase), we think it’s worth opting for a wider belt.
+That said, you can expect a noticeable drop in comfort: The webbing strap feels restrictive when you pull it snug, is unable to distribute much weight to take it off your shoulders, and doesn’t do as good of a job keeping the pack from bouncing around through technical sections.
+As a result, if you’re getting a standard backpack (i.e., not a vest-style design like the Evoc Hydro Pro 3), we think it’s worth opting for a wider belt.
 Most are very lightly padded and have a wider shape at the hips that keeps the pack close to you for better support, and some include pockets for small items like snacks.
+If you instead opt for a waist pack, wider hipbelts are the norm since they're tasked with all of the load distribution.

 Pockets and Organization

-In general, we’ve found that most mountain bike packs don’t prioritize pocket accessibility—perhaps as a way to discourage fumbling with gear while riding.
+In general, we’ve found that most mountain bike packs (with the exception of waist packs) don’t prioritize pocket accessibility—perhaps as a way to discourage fumbling with gear while riding.
 That said, we appreciate the ability to quickly retrieve items like a snack or our phone, because stopping and taking off a backpack just to grab a bite of a granola bar can be a real annoyance.
 A few designs above are better equipped for the job than most.
-The CamelBak Chase Vest, for instance, has handy pockets on the shoulder straps (one major draw to the vest style), while the Evoc Trail Pro boasts large hipbelt pockets that are easy to access while riding.
+The Evoc Hydro Pro 3, for instance, has handy pockets on the shoulder straps (one major draw to the vest style), while the Osprey Raptor boasts large hipbelt pockets that are easy to access while riding.

 Hydration Reservoirs